adamant/adamant.language.reference/contracts.md

   * By default, all contracts are checked at runtime.
   * The compiler is free to prove contracts false, and issue compile-time errors.
   * The compiler is free to prove contracts true, and remove these runtime checks.

+Which one happens varies by call site so that at one call site the compiler might prove a precondition satisfied while at another one there must be a runtime check.

 ## Accessing